DhananjayAshok/llm-utils/README.md

 use_cpu: false
 ```

+If you want to use `accelerate` to launch the training script with FSDP etc, instead of running `train.py` with `python train.py --args`, you must use `accelerate launch train.py --args`

 ## Examples

 I have a [set of examples](examples/README.md) that show how to use the code for different tasks.
-The examples cover all functionality of the code.
+The examples cover most functionality of the code.

 ## Project Organization